Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 # IP address techniques

-Data minimisation methods may be categorised by the processing used and the properties of their outputs.
-The following builds on the categorisation employed in [@RFC6235]:
+Data minimization methods may be categorized by the processing used and the properties of their outputs.
+The following builds on the categorization employed in [@RFC6235]:

 * Format-preserving.
 Normally when encrypting, the original data length and patterns in the data should be hidden from an attacker.
 Some applications of